ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 ### Some Nuance with Environment Variables

 * Environment variables are read when applications are opened, so changes to environment variables will not take effect until you open a new window.
+There are other ways, but that's the easy way.
 * You have to back out (click "OK") *twice*, going all the way back to the System Properties dialog, before the variable is actually changed.
 This one has gotten me many times.

 ## Create a Vimrc